18F/join.tts.gsa.gov/pages/positions/coe-modernization-lead.md

 - Organizational Performance Management & Improvement, from the organization to teams to individuals, help set clear, shared goals and can demonstrate progress and results through data and evidence
 - Technology Management, from product management to Agile workstyles, help us position our partners for more modern digital operations

-Innovation & Intrapreneurship, from design thinking to  lean start up practices, help us position partners to deliver better products and services
+**Innovation & Intrapreneurship, from design thinking to  lean start up practices, help us position partners to deliver better products and services.**
 - Organizational Development, from role definition organizational network analysis, help our partners understand how best to organize and grow their capacity for modern work
 - Acquisitions: Accelerate IT modernization across Government in order to improve the public experience and increase operational efficiency using modern best practices of procuring  teams and tools effectively achieve the mission of the CoE and our Agency Partners.
 - Develops acquisition strategies to enhance Centers of Excellence Program operations.